5 Best Anime like Naruto

 1. One Piece

-One Piece is one of the most popular modern manga, written and illustrated by Eiichiro Oda.
+One Piece is one of the most popular modern manga and anime, written and illustrated by Eiichiro Oda.
 It has been serialized on Weekly Shonen Jump since 1997, and 97 volumes have been published till October 2020.
 Its anime adaption started to be aired in 1999, and it is now famous for the longest anime series that has been broadcasted for over a decade.
 Over 10 spin-off anime movies have been also released since 2000.

 One Piece focuses on the adventure of the Straw Hat Pirates crews.
 The protagonist Monkey D. Luffy, the leader of the Straw Hat Pirates, goes on an adventurous voyage to realize his dream: finding the undiscovered treasure called One Piece and becoming the King of the Pirates.
 The adventure story centers on not only Luffy but also other unique characters who he meets during the voyage including Zoro, Sanji, Usopp, Nami and so on.